Romania left without government after confidence motion fails

 Prime minister sought support and found the exit door 🚪

-The prime minister called for a confidence motion hoping for a collective embrace from his deputies.
-Instead, he received a push towards the exit with the elegance of a poorly told joke.
+The prime minister called for a confidence motion expecting a collective embrace from his deputies.
+Instead, he received a push toward the exit with the same elegance of a poorly told joke.
 The opposition celebrated the result as if they had won the lottery, although now it's time to govern or, at least, try to form something resembling a government.
-In Romania, asking for confidence has become a risky sport.
+In Romania, asking for confidence has become a high-risk sport.